 One day you might be asked to give a toast at your best friend’s wedding or speak in front of your local community about something you believe in strongly.

-You might have to lead a formal business meeting or speak at the worst of times, such as someone’s funeral.
+You might have to lead a formal business meeting or speak at the worst of times, such as at someone’s funeral.

 A lot happens during the course of every person’s life, and your ability to communicate your feelings and ideas is the best way to connect to the larger world.